-For more information about the Maryland EITC, visit our Web site at www.marylandtaxes.gov or call 1-800-MDTAXES (1-800-638-2937) or from Central Maryland 410-260-7980.
-You must have a valid Social Security number and file a tax return to claim this credit.
+For more information about the Maryland EITC, visit our Web site at www.marylandtaxes.gov or call 1-800-MD-TAXES (1-800-638-2937) or from Central Maryland 410-260-7980.

-Reminder: Legally married same-sex couples must file as married filing jointly or married filing separately for tax year 2019.
+Reminder: Legally married same-sex couples must file as married filing jointly or married filing separately for tax year 2021.
 Employees wishing to adjust their withholding to reflect married status should complete a new Maryland Form MW507, as well as federal Form W-4.